Arelle/EdgarRenderer/README.md

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

-This plugin branch was branched from the SEC-contributed modules and synchronized to 3.3.0.814 by Mark V Systems, and can be loaded as a plugin to Arelle in the normal manner.
+This plugin branch was branched from the SEC-contributed modules and synchronized to the version under test at SEC for EDGAR release 15.4.
+It differs from the branch "plugin.3.3.0.814" by conforming to the EFM sections for RenderingEngine messages and their tests.
+This plugin can be loaded as a plugin to Arelle in the normal manner.
 E.g., if running from command line, --plugins  {path to here}/EdgarRenderer

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux:
     ln -s {path to here}/EdgarRenderer {path to arelle project}/src/arelle/plugin